KamilSJaron/smudgeplot/README.md

 ## Frequently Asked Questions

 Are collected on [our wiki](https://github.com/KamilSJaron/smudgeplot/wiki/FAQ).
-If you won't find an answer for your question there, open an [issue](https://github.com/KamilSJaron/smudgeplot/issues/new/choose) or drop us an email.
+Smudgeplot is not much demanding on computational resources, but make sure you check [memory requirements](https://github.com/KamilSJaron/smudgeplot/wiki/smudgeplot-hetkmers#memory-requirements) before you extract kmer pairs (`hetkmers` task).
+If you won't find an answer for your question in FAQ, open an [issue](https://github.com/KamilSJaron/smudgeplot/issues/new/choose) or drop us an email.

-Check [projects](https://github.com/KamilSJaron/smudgeplot/projects) to see how the development goes
+Check [projects](https://github.com/KamilSJaron/smudgeplot/projects) to see how the development goes.

-## Computational requirements

-The memory required scale linearly with the number of kmers and it is approximately 15x higher than the size of the dump file (for a 20Gb dump file you will need approx ~250Gb of RAM).
-Alternatively, you can estimate the RAM requirement by number of dumped kmers.
-It's approximately 350x higher than number of kmers in the dump file.
-If your file has too many kmers you can decrease computational requirement by rerunning the kmer spectra with a smaller k (i.e. kmer size) or by more strict filtering of the dumped kmers (higher L and smaller U).

-We have not calculated the complexity of the algorithm yet.
-Usually for smaller genomes (<250Gb) it's couple of hours, the longest computation took bit more than one day.

-The biggest genome we analyzed so far was a triplod genome with a haploid size 3.5Gbp.
-We have processed 1.5e9 genomic kmers and it have required 520GB of memory and two days of computation on eight cores.

 ## Contributions